Second-order pseudo-Hermitian spin-$1/2$ bosons: Conclusions

-Summarizing, in this letter, we have presented the canonical quantization of a massive boson field transforming under the $(\tfrac{1}{2},0)\oplus(0,\tfrac{1}{2})$ representation of the RLG, and obeying the Klein-Gordon equation.
-The quantization of the free theory is consistent, and the spin-statistics connection is evaded through the redefinition of the field dual.
+Summarizing, in this work, we have presented the canonical quantization of a massive boson field transforming under the $(\tfrac{1}{2},0)\oplus(0,\tfrac{1}{2})$ representation of the RLG and obeying the Klein-Gordon equation.
+The quantization of the free theory is consistent, and the usual spin-statistics connection is absent due to the redefinition of the field dual.
 The resulting formalism is surprisingly simple, as it is directly built with two independent Dirac fields, and it belongs to a class of second order pseudo-Hermitian theories, SOPHIES for short, that include those studied in \cite{LeClair:2007iy,Ahluwalia:2023slc,Ferro-Hernandez:2023ymz}, where Hermiticity is replaced by the less stringent relation displayed in Eq.(\ref{pseudo-Hermitian}).

-This work was supported by the Secretar\'ia de Ciencia, Humanidades, tecnolog\'ia e Innovacion (SECIHTI) through the project IxM 749.
-A. de la C. acknowledges SECIHTI national scholarships.
-I. D-S. was supported by the SECIHITI program ``Estancias Posdoctorales por M\' exico''.
+\funding{This work was supported by the Secretar\'ia de Ciencia, Humanidades, tecnolog\'ia e Innovacion (SECIHTI) through the project IxM 749.
+A.d.l.C.R.-P. acknowledges SECIHTI national scholarships.
+I. D-S. was supported by the SECIHITI program ``Estancias Posdoctorales por M\' exico''.}

+\dataavailability{Data sets generated during the current study are available from the corresponding author on reasonable request.}